Ryanics/Obsidian-Notes/ZFS and drive shelf setup/ISCSI setup.md

 6. Once you have the connection up and know the configs aren't going to be changed any more, you can make the login persistent. `sudo iscsiadm -m node -T iqn.2025-08.com.example:tank -p (target_ip_from_before) --op update -n node.startup -v automatic`.

 Regardless of if you are on step 5 or step 6, verify the drive/zvol is showing correctly with lsblk.

+If you need to clear the config for some reason, use `sudo targetcli` and then type 'clearconfig' to do so